Cleverific

 For customers who haven't purchased in 60-90 days, a gift card reactivates them better than a discount.
 A discount says "please come back."
 A gift card says "you have money here."

-Replenishment Triggers
+Replenishment triggers

 For consumable products, timed reminders paired with a small gift card balance: "Time to reorder?
 You have $5 waiting."